 Although, the aforesaid inspections were closed, there can be no assurance that we shall not receive any warning letters at any of our facilities in the future or may be subject to investigations from the US-FDA or any other domestic or international regulator(s).
 Such developments, in case of any recurrence, could adversely affect the demand for our products, including the regulatory review of products that are already marketed, new scientific information or the recall or loss of approval of products that we supply, manufacture, market or sell.
 We face the risk of loss resulting from, and the adverse publicity associated with, manufacturing or quality control problems, including at the stage of manufacturing of final dosage form.
 Such adverse publicity harms the brand image of our products.
 Further, our customers to whom we supply our intermediates must comply with the regulations and standards of the US-FDA and/or other regulatory authorities, as may be applicable.
 Failure to comply with these regulatory requirements, or the receipt by these customers of warning or deficiency letters from regulators could adversely affect the demand for our products.
-While there have been no instances of such lawsuits involving the customers, which may have led to loss for our Company, we cannot assure you that such instances will not occur in the future.

 We may also be subject to claims resulting from manufacturing defects or negligence in storage and handling of our products.
 In certain foreign jurisdictions, the quantum of damages, especially punitive, awarded in cases of product liability can be high.
-While there have been no instances of having required to pay any damages, which may have led to loss for our Company, we cannot assure you that such instances will not occur in the future.
 The existence, or threat of a major product liability claim could damage our reputation and affect customers' views of our products.
 Product liability claims, regardless of their merits or the ultimate success of the defense against them, are costly.
 Any loss of our reputation or brand image may lead to a loss of existing business contracts and affect our ability to enter into additional business contracts in the future, which may have an adverse effect on our business, results of operations, financial condition and cash flows.

-3. We are subject to increasingly stringent environmental, health and safety ("EHS") laws, regulations and standards.
+2. We are subject to increasingly stringent environmental, health and safety ("EHS") laws, regulations and standards.
 Non-compliance with and adverse changes in health, safety, labour, and environmental laws and other similar regulations applicable to our manufacturing operations may adversely affect our business, results of operations and financial condition.